Red Bee (character): Richard Raleigh

 Cover to Hit Comics #1 (July 1940).

 The Red Bee's secret identity is Rick Raleigh, assistant district attorney in Superior City, Oregon.
-His superhero modus operandi is to put on a red and yellow costume and, with his trained bees and "stinger gun", fight Nazis and gangsters.
+As Red Bee, he utilizes trained bees and a "stinger gun".
 His favorite bee is named Michael and lives inside his belt buckle for use in special circumstances.
 He has a series of adventures which lasts until issue #24 (Oct 1942).

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "he fights enemies like the evil spiritualist Dr. Marah, the Swordsmen (who use electrified swords), and Yellow Peril hatchet men".

 Red Bee proved to be unpopular and was largely forgotten before reappearing in DC Comics' All-Star Squadron.
-In the 'Squadron', it is learned he was killed by the Nazi supervillain Baron Blitzkrieg while saving the lives of Hourman and other allies.
-The group Freedom Fighters was formed out of the Squadron and the Red Bee was made an honorary member.
+This series reveals that Red Bee had been killed by Baron Blitzkrieg in battle.
+The Freedom Fighters was formed out of the Squadron, with Red Bee being made an honorary member.

-Red Bee appears as a ghost in the pages of Starman, attending a dinner party alongside many other deceased heroes.

-Other post-Crisis appearances include a cameo in Animal Man in which the character resides in a canceled characters' "limbo", and in Bizarro World, where he and his agent attempt to improve his marketability.

-During the "Dark Nights: Death Metal" storyline, Batman revives Red Bee using a Black Lantern ring.

-"The New Golden Age" revealed that Red Bee had a sidekick named Ladybug before she was erased from existence following Doctor Manhattan's alterations to the universe and rescued by the Time Masters.
-However, she is eventually rescued by Stargirl and Hourman and transported to the present day.
+"The New Golden Age" storyline retroactively reveals that Red Bee had a sidekick named Ladybug.
+Ladybug was kidnapped by Childminder before being rescued by Stargirl and Hourman and transported to the present day.

 Jenna Raleigh

-Rick's grandniece, Jenna, takes up the mantle of the Red Bee.
-She uses a mechanized battle suit and two robotic bees that can fire electricity.
+Rick's grandniece Jenna becomes the second Red Bee, using a mechanized battle suit and two robotic bees that can fire electricity.
 She assists the group in fighting S.H.A.D.E., an evil governmental organization.
-She soon learns that the leader of the Freedom Fighters Uncle Sam has assisted with the development of her technology.
+She soon learns that the leader of the Freedom Fighters, Uncle Sam, has assisted with the development of her technology.
 She decides to stay and fight with the group.
-Moments after this, she sees the death of the Invisible Hood, another ally, killed by a S.H.A.D.E.-influenced Ray.

-Over the course of Uncle Sam and the Freedom Fighters vol. 2 (2007), Jenna is mutated by an alien insect colony into a human/bee hybrid, with enhanced physical abilities, pheromone production capabilities, and antennae on her head.

-However, her mind is later completely circumvented by the mutation.
-After trying to colonize the entire Earth, she is cured of her affliction when Lanford Terrill uses his new Neon powers to destroy the insect influence.
-By the series' end, Jenna feels guilt over her actions, and she eschews the superhero life to continue her work in the research field.
+Over the course of Uncle Sam and the Freedom Fighters vol. 2 (2007), Jenna is mutated by an alien insect colony into a human/bee hybrid.
+Her mind is later completely overtaken by her mutation.
+After trying to colonize Earth, she is cured of her affliction by Ray, returning her to her human form.
+Jenna retires as a hero to continue work in the research field.